karindalziel/TEI-to-PDF/README.md

 will let you set whether you intend to create a PDF for printing (print) or for electronic distribution (pdf).
 Some of the differences include:

 * Color: The print version does not use color for headings, etc., and will pull a black and white optimized version of the logo.
 We left the paper illustrations in color and they simply printed in grayscale.
 * Margins: The print version of the book has different margins for left and right to accommodate the gutter.
 The PDF version has the same margins on both sides to make it easier to read.
-Note: you should make sure all margins ad up to the same between print and PDF versions so the page count will remain the same.
+Note: you should make sure all margins add up to the same between print and PDF versions so the page count will remain the same.
 * Cover: The PDF/web distributed version includes the covers for aesthetic purposes.
 For the print version, we prepared cover designs as illustrator files and gave them to the printer.

 #### Print paper ID's?